-One of the main reasons why bartending schools award these certificates is because it’s a selling point.
+One of the main reasons why schools award these bartending certifications is because it’s a selling point.
 It helps them bring more students through their front door because they make it seem like you need one to get a bartending job.
 And to make this selling point seem more legit, some of these schools actually provide government certified liquor serving training so that you also receive a bartending license along with your certification.

 However, the cost of bartending school is far more expensive than the cost of getting your bartending license alone.
 So if you just want the license without the other training, bartending school isn’t worth it.

 To clarify, you DON’T need a bartending certificate to become a bartender.
 However, you may need a bartending license depending on what country and state you’re working in which we’ll take a look at below.

 Note: Whenever you’re looking for a liquor serving license program anywhere in the world, you must make sure that it’s certified by the government BEFORE you pay for anything.
 Some courses aren’t certified and they ARE a scam.
 So please do your research before you pull out your credit card.

 Do you Need a Bartending License to Be a Bartender?

 Whether or not you need a bartending license depends on where you’re from as license requirements vary from country to country, state to state, and even city to city.
 But in the majority of cases, you will need one.

 Regardless, I recommend becoming a licensed bartender one anyway because what these programs teach you is useful.
 Especially, if you’re new to the bar.
 And because they’re inexpensive, they’re worth it.
 It also looks good on your bartender resume.

 In the chart below, we’ve provided a breakdown of bartending license requirements around the world as well as links where to get licensed.
 This is helpful because it means you can quickly look up what the legal requirements are for your geographical area.